Michael-Kummer/Michael-Kummer.github.io/_posts/2025-04-18-an-analysis-of-canadian-fraud-loss-patterns.md

 date: 2025-04-18 14:04 -0600
 math: True
 ---
-Note: This was a submission for an SOA Call for Essays and was also a final paper for BUEC 420: Data Analysis in Business Economics
+Note: This was a successful submission for an SOA Call for Essays where it will be copyedited then published to their website.
+This was also a final paper for BUEC 420: Data Analysis in Business Economics.

 ## Abstract